maxileo/PROJECTS/README.md

 # PROJECTS
-Some other projects of mine:
+Some other projects of mine :

 ### Nassi Shneiderman App made in c++ with a colleague
 It has a code editor, wich it also runs and shows the diagram for it.